M0hammedHaris/db_hive/docs/front-end-spec.md

 - Tokenized breakpoints: Implement breakpoints as tokens in the design system to ensure parity between Figma and code and to simplify responsive behavior in components.

-Areas needing validation / open questions:
+Areas needing validation / open questions (updated):

-- Confirm prioritized device mix and whether mobile deserves an early lightweight experience or can be deferred to post-MVP.
+- Prioritized device mix: Desktop-first (CONFIRMED).
+Mobile receives a lightweight experience only if stakeholder/user research prioritizes it; otherwise defer to post-MVP.
-- Decide on strict breakpoint values or use content-driven breakpoints (i.e., break when a component layout breaks rather than fixed pixel widths).
+- Breakpoint strategy: Use content-driven breakpoints as the primary approach (break at the point a component/layout fails), while keeping the proposed pixel values as a baseline token set for implementation:
+  - Mobile: 0–599px
+  - Tablet: 600–1023px
+  - Desktop: 1024–1439px
+  - Wide: 1440px+
+  Implement these as design tokens but allow components to override based on content needs.
-- Confirm whether certain heavy features (inline charting, large exports) should be blocked on mobile or accessible via alternative flows (export/email/share).
+- Mobile feature gating: Block heavy features (full inline charting, large exports) on mobile by default; expose via alternative flows (export/share) or explicit user opt-in.

 ---